 Despite 81% of people knowing that carbon monoxide can kill, just 4 in 10 (39%) say they have carbon monoxide alarms in their homes.
 No doubt fewer still would have something like a papr respirator in their home, should they ever need to re-enter a space with a dangerous level of carbon monoxide in it.

 This figure is low, but research suggests the real figure may be even lower – with some studies putting the number of homes with alarms at just 1 in 10*.

-As carbon monoxide has no taste, smell or colour, the only way to detect it is with an audible alarm, that sounds when the gas is present.
-The research also uncovered a concerning amount of confusion over which alarms to use – with 42% of those without carbon monoxide alarms saying this is because they have a smoke alarm in their homes.
+As carbon monoxide has no taste, smell or colour, the only way to detect it is with an audible alarm that sounds when the gas is present.
+The research also uncovered a concerning amount of confusion over which alarms to use – 42% of those without carbon monoxide said this is because they have a smoke alarm in their homes.

-For more information, please visit the Carbon Monoxide – Be Alarmed! website or contact the team on email@example.com.
+For more information, please visit the Carbon Monoxide – Be Alarmed!
+Website or contact the team at [email protected].

 Five steps to prevent carbon monoxide poisoning